 GSTIN, short for Goods and Services Tax Identification Number, is a unique 15 digit identification number assigned to every taxpayer (primarily dealer or supplier or any business entity) registered under the GST regime.

 Obtaining GSTIN and registering for GST is absolutely free of cost.
-Before GST was introduced, all dealers registered under the state VAT law were issued a unique TIN number by the respective state tax authorities; GSTIN has replaced the same.
+Before GST was introduced, all dealers registered under the state VAT law were issued a unique TIN number by the respective state tax authorities; GSTIN number has replaced the same.

 Business entities registering under GST are now provided a unique identification number known as the GSTIN.